clickwork-git/googlecse/README.md

 _A plugin for adding a Google Custom Search Engine box in the sidebar_

-This plugin works only with themes with a sidebar (Pulse, Default (Log), etc).
+This plugin works only with themes with a sidebar.

 To use the plugin you need a Google account and a search engine ID.
 You can optain an ID at https://cse.google.com.